 In connection with the acquisition, \$24.6 million of the cash consideration was placed in escrow to secure indemnification obligations for a period of 18 months from the closing date.
 The escrow amounts are included as part of the purchase price consideration.
-In the event any indemnification obligations are identified on or prior to the end of the escrow period, the purchase price will be reduced accordingly.
-The escrow amounts, less any indemnification obligations identified, will be released upon termination of the escrow period.
+The escrow agent is holding the balance of the escrow amount pending a determination related to potential indemnification obligations.
+In the event any indemnification obligations are so determined, the purchase price will be reduced accordingly.
 A net amount of \$357,000 was released from escrow in March 2006 in satisfaction of certain intangible asset indemnification obligations.
 This amount was reflected as an adjustment to goodwill.